-Paper outline.
-In Section 2, I present the economic environment, and in Section 3, I solve for the optimal contract when contracts are exclusive (second best).
-Section 4 solves for the optimal mechanism when contracts are nonexclusive.
-The main result is that the second best can be achieved.
+solve for the optimal contract when contracts are exclusive (second best).
+Section 4 solves for an optimal mechanism when contracts are nonexclusive and shows that the second best outcome can be achieved; this is the paper's main result.
 I also discuss the role of nonbinding position limits and show that, in general, the mechanism should not reveal the information it has.
-In section 5, I show that the ability to send reports to the central mechanism is crucial and solve for the best outcome that can be achieved when agents cannot send reports (third best).
-In Section 6, I show that the results remain even if agents can choose the contract terms.
-Section 7 concludes, and Appendix A shows that the results remain if agents' endowments are private information.
-Appendix B contains proofs.
+In section 5, I show that the ability to send reports to the central mechanism is crucial and I solve for the best outcome that can be achieved when agents cannot send reports (third best).
+Section 6 discusses some robustness issues, and Section 7 concludes.
+The appendix contains proofs and omitted details.

-2 The Model
+2. The Model

 The model has a continuum of agents who enter bilateral contracts for mutual insurance purpose.
 Half of the agents are type 1 and half are type 2.
 Each contract is between a type-1 agent and a type-2 agent.
 Contracts are entered at date 0, and they specify payments at date 1 contingent on the realized state.
 An agent can default strategically, but if he defaults, he loses his future income.
 I first solve the case in which agents can precommit to enter exclusive contracts (second best) and show that to achieve an efficient allocation, it is sufficient that each agent enters only one contract.
-Then I solve for the optimal mechanism when contracts are assumed to be nonexclusive and agents cannot observe the set of contracts their counterparties have entered or will enter.
+Then I solve for an optimal mechanism when contracts are assumed to be nonexclusive and agents cannot observe the set of contracts their counterparties have entered or will enter.